dangom/luxinema/README.rst

 Luxinema is a small tool that grabs the movie schedule information from the LUX cinema in Nijmegen and displays it together with IMDB Ratings.
+It is being developed more as a personal learning experience then for robustness.

 .. contents:: **Table of Contents**
     :backlinks: none